 - Negotiating a post-placement contact agreement: Today’s adoptions rarely end with finalization.
 Instead, you will likely stay in touch with your child’s birth parents for years to come through an open or semi-open adoption.
 The attorneys at Claiborne | Fox | Bradley | Goldman can work with you, the birth mother and her attorney to draft and negotiate a post-adoption contact agreement, which will outline a plan for future contact with your baby’s birth family.

-Whether you are interested in adopting an infant in Atlanta, Savannah, Charlotte, or anywhere else in Georgia or North Carolina, we can provide the local legal expertise you need to safely complete the private child adoption process.
+Whether you are interested in adopting an infant in Atlanta, Savannah, or anywhere else in Georgia, we can provide the local legal expertise you need to safely complete the private child adoption process.
 In addition, we can refer you to other top adoption professionals for any additional assistance you may need to adopt a baby.

 To learn more about how to adopt a baby in Georgia, or to discuss our newborn adoption services, please contact Claiborne | Fox | Bradley | Goldman to schedule a consultation.